 Rapid Molecular Testing is now done on-site.
 This allows you full genetic testing for viral DNA within 1 hour of taking the specimen.
 Rapid testing is done using loop mediated isothermal amplification and has been shown in studies published by the National Health Institute to be just as accurate as traditional PCR testing.
 We can now offer screening using this technology AT YOUR PLACE OF BUSINESS with results in as little as 30 minutes.

 We offer both nasopharyngeal RT-PCR and salivary PCR testing for COVID-19.
-Both have a 99.9% accuracy to test for an active COVID-19 infection.
-Both tests we offer at Total Testing Solutions are FDA EUA-certified in compliance with guidelines set forth by the Center for Disease Control.
+Both tests we offer at Total Testing Solutions are EUA-authorized in compliance with guidelines set forth by the Center for Disease Control.

 PCR tests such as nasal swabs and salivary testing detect the presence of an antigen that is causing a person to have an active COVID-19 infection.
-This is considered the gold standard in diagnosing an active infection, with a 99.9% accuracy.
+This is considered the gold standard in diagnosing an active infection.
 In addition to confirming whether a sick patient has contracted the novel coronavirus, it also can be used as the first indicator that a person without obvious symptoms has the infection.

 Total Testing Solutions has licensed and trained medical professionals to collect samples in accordance with CDC guidelines.
 Following a stringent testing protocol greatly increases the chance of an accurate diagnosis by ensuring the sample does not get contaminated or misread.
 We also boast daily telehealth consultations for those with COVID-19 or other health related questions.

 An antibody test shows whether a person has had a past COVID-19 infection.
 COVID-19 antibody tests are not meant to diagnose active COVID-19 infections.